Lily Aldrin

 Lily Aldrin is a fictional character in the CBS television series How I Met Your Mother.
 Lily is portrayed by American actress Alyson Hannigan.
-She is married to Marshall Eriksen and the best friend of Ted Mosby, Robin Scherbatsky and Barney Stinson.
+She is married to Marshall Eriksen and is best friends with Ted Mosby, Robin Scherbatsky, and Barney Stinson.
 Lily is a kindergarten teacher and an amateur painter.
 In the eighth season, she gets a job as an art consultant.
-Lily is also the only member of the original main cast of the series who has not appeared in every episode, because Alyson Hannigan took leave after giving birth to her first child.
+She is the only member of the original main cast, who has not appeared in every episode because Alyson Hannigan took leave after giving birth to her first child.